News

 That timing makes the Teralynx T100 less a guaranteed share shift than a test of whether lower-power, high-radix switching can become a stronger selection factor for AI facilities.

-The practical test is whether data-center customers treat Marvell's chip as a way to reduce power and latency pressure as AI training and inference clusters grow.
+The practical question is whether data-center customers treat Marvell's chip as a way to reduce power and latency pressure as AI training and inference clusters grow.

 Share this article